misiektoja/instagram_monitor/docs/usage.md

 - The logged-in session cookies are handed to the browser.
 It never signs in, and it never asks for your password.
 - Your configured proxy is used if you have one.
 - A challenge, a suspended or disabled account, or a page that is not signed in stops the fetch and is reported.
 It is not clicked through.
 - If the dialog stops growing well short of the follower count Instagram reports, the fetch fails rather than saving a short list over a complete baseline.
+A smaller gap is returned, but it still cannot shrink a saved list that agrees with the reported count.

 There is no fallback to or from this source. `browser` reads over the browser or reports the error.